solo-io/gitops-library/CONTRIBUTING.md

 - referencing a github `repoURL: https://github.com/solo-io/gitops-library`
 - defining the path to our overlay `path: bombardier-loadgen/overlay/bookinfo-loadgen-istio-ingressgateway/`

 And thats it!
-Now if you have argocd installed on your cluster you can deploy your app which will be synced to git using `kubectl apply -f bookinfo-loadgen-istio-ingressgateway.yaml`
+Once you have verified that this is all correct, push the updates to the repo.
+Once you have argocd installed on your cluster you can deploy your app which will be synced to git using `kubectl apply -f bookinfo-loadgen-istio-ingressgateway.yaml`